Glossary of Pressure Relief Valve Terms

 A spring loaded pressure relief valve whose performance characteristics are directly affected by changes in the back pressure on the valve.

 The most severe conditions of coincident temperature and pressure expected during operation.
 If Maximum Allowable Working Pressure has not been established then design pressure is often used instead.
-Discharge Capacity

 The actual flow rate of discharge, usually expressed in mass flow units, though can be expressed in volumetric terms.
 Sometimes referred to as relief valve capacity.